jeremy6680/wp-fizz-builder/readme.md

 ### What Does This Plugin Do?

 This plugin creates a **"Page Builder Template"** (cf [Page Templates in WordPress' Theme Handbook](https://developer.wordpress.org/themes/template-files-section/page-template-files/#creating-custom-page-templates-for-global-use)).

+This template is actually a blank canvas, only displaying the theme's header and theme's footer (it should work with most themes, as long as the theme is using the `header.php` and `footer.php` files).
+If your theme is already based on Timber, then it should work out of the box if you have a `/views/base.twig` file.

 Choosing this template from [Page Attributes](https://make.wordpress.org/support/user-manual/content/pages/page-attributes/) has two effects:

 1. it **removes the default editor** (whether it's Gutenberg or the Classic editor);
 2. instead, it brings a **Page Builder**, whose different components can be created using a combination of **ACF** (for the logic) and **Timber** (for the templating part).
 For more information about this, please refer to the documentation below.